hardik-pratap-singh/Shivila-Backend-with-NodeJs/README.md

 - Do `npm install` in root directory
 - Set necessary environment variables (MONGO_URI , KEY and SECRET) Here KEY and SECRET are Razorpay API key and secret that you will get on the dashboard page of Razorpay
+- Once you are login, you will receive a token, you need to update the token variables present in `standard.html` with the new token.
+This we need to do manually in order to experience the full functioning of frontend and backend integration of Razorpay.
+Once this backend gets its frontend part, we no longer need to do this.
 - Start the app by running `npm start`
-This will start the app on `http://localhost:5000/`.
+This will start the app smoothly on `http://localhost:5000/`.